BlackJack2003/MonkeChat/README.md

 Ensure that u have the following installed:

 1. Docker is installed and docker deamon is running
-2. openssl is installed and path to binary is persent in PATH
+2. openssl is installed and path to binary is present in PATH

 First, run the setup file: